mrmign/mrmign.github.com/_posts/2013-05-04-5-control-statements.md

 prediction = theta' * x;
 {% endhighlight %}
 If you recall the definition multiplying vectors, you'll see that this one operation does the element-wise multiplication and overall sum in a very concise notation.

+>When you're working in one directory, you can use`addpath(pwd)` to add current directory to octave's search path.